-- The percentage calculations at the national level (U.S. Total) only use data from those states that provided data for the numerator and denominator of the calculation. - Negative numbers in the "Not Categorized" column indicate that the sum of confirmation notice's categories account for more than the total number of confirmation notices reported by the state.

-[1] Alaska reported: "A8c: Alaska does not have a tracking method for cards returned requesting cancellation in Alaska."

-[2] Responded zero to all or most items involved in this table.

-[3] Responded "Does not apply" to all or most items in the table:
+- The percentage calculations at the national level (U.S. Total) only use data from those states that provided data for the numerator and denominator of the calculation. - Negative numbers in the "Not Categorized" column indicate that the sum of confirmation notice's categories account for more than the total number of confirmation notices reported by the state. - [1] Alaska reported: "A8c: Alaska does not have a tracking method for cards returned requesting cancellation in Alaska." - [2] Responded zero to all or most items involved in this table. - [3] Responded "Does not apply" to all or most items in the table:

-- Indiana reported: "Indiana's understanding is this aligns with voter list maintenance activities.
+- Idaho reported: "A8a only includes the number of notices mailed to voters for being purged for not voting in the last two federal primary and general elections.
+Idaho law does not require cancellation notices to be mailed to voters except for purging." - Indiana reported: "Indiana's understanding is this aligns with voter list maintenance activities.
 Indiana does not send the removal notices referenced by the EAC survey, Indiana provided the number of voter records cancelled due to being in inactive status for more than 2 federal general elections for question A9e." - Louisiana reported: "Confirmation notices are sent pursuant to 52 USC §20507(d)(2).
 The department of state only collects the data for the total number of sent confirmation notices." - Minnesota reported: "Minnesota is NVRA exempt.
-Minnesota sends a notice if a registration will be inactivated because of an NCOA or ERIC out-of-state move."

-[4] Responded "Data not available" to all or most items in the table:

-• Iowa reported: "System does not track follow up status information"

-[5] Kansas reported: "The NVRA process is being carried out in all 105 counties.
-The numbers provided are the best information available to our office."

-[6] Kentucky reported: "First postcard, non-forwardable sent.
+Minnesota sends a notice if a registration will be inactivated because of an NCOA or ERIC out-of-state move." - [4] Responded "Data not available" to all or most items in the table: - lowa reported: "System does not track follow up status information" - [5] Kansas reported: "The NVRA process is being carried out in all 105 counties.
+The numbers provided are the best information available to our office." - [6] Kentucky reported: "First postcard, non-forwardable sent.
 Second postcard has not been sent.
 Our system tracks all undeliverable mail to qualify for the 2nd postcard mailing and can't differentiate on the status unknown.
-Therefore, some 'status unknown' may be higher."

-[7] Maryland reported: "A8d data is included in A8e"

-[9] Utah reported: "A8a-A8e: these numbers were run through the state's voter registration database based on statuses entered by counties.
+Therefore, some 'status unknown' may be higher." - [7] Maryland reported: "A8d data is included in A8e" - [8] North Dakota does not have voter registration. - [9] Utah reported: "A8a-A8e: these numbers were run through the state's voter registration database based on statuses entered by counties.
 It appears some counties did not mark confirmation notices as 'sent,' even if they were yet are marking the notice as 'received' when they get it back; therefore, some counties have a higher number of confirmations received back, than confirmations sent.
-A8e is not tracked."

-[10] Wisconsin reported: "Wisconsin is exempt from NVRA, however we sent notices to voters who have not voted in a 4-year period, as well as ERIC mover mailings."

-[11] Only three jurisdictions reported data for this table.
+A8e is not tracked." - [10] Wisconsin reported: "Wisconsin is exempt from NVRA, however we sent notices to voters who have not voted in a 4-year period, as well as ERIC mover mailings." - [11] Only three jurisdictions reported data for this table.
 The rest of the counties reported: "County does not track information" and responded "Data not available" to the items involved in the table.